Dry and pleasant for Father's Day; seasonable with not much rain next week

-It was a breezy, but also relatively nice, start to the weekend as Saturday featured a mix of sun and clouds along with comfortable humidity and afternoon high temperatures between 75 and 80 degrees.
-Now granted, there were a few exceptions to the rule as some very isolated shower and thunderstorm activity popped up during the afternoon, primarily across the Lehigh Valley, Poconos, and west-central and northern New Jersey.
-Any remaining showers and storms should quickly dissipate this evening as skies eventually turn out rather clear.
 For Father's Day on Sunday, the forecast looks great to be outside with dad - expect a blend of sun and clouds with high temperatures near 80 degrees.
 With more of a northwest flow again, some smoke from Canada has been drifting back into the area leading to some hazy skies at times and this will likely continue to be the case into at least the start of next week.
 And speaking of next week, highs look to run mostly between 80 and 85 degrees and nighttime lows mainly in the upper 50s and lower 60s.
 A large part of our area is still drawn under a moderate drought designation or abnormally dry conditions.
 So, even though we've finally seen some measurable rainfall, it wasn't enough to put a big dent in the drought.
 And, looking ahead through the next several days, no widespread soaking rain events are expected any time soon.
-There will be an opportunity for a passing shower, mainly Tuesday and Wednesday, but as of now it looks to be limited on who will have any raindrops fall in their backyard.
+There will be an opportunity for a passing shower, mainly Tuesday, but as of now it looks to be limited on who will have any raindrops fall in their backyard.

 DETAILED FORECAST